TobiasSekan/DailyKanji/Documentation/Roadmap.md

 * Move more program parts to separate library project in .Net Standard
 * Check for new version on start-up
 * Export (CSV, JSON)
+* Add more menu underscores (for menu keyboard navigation)

 ## Versions 2.0
 * Add command line project in .Net Core (usable under Windows, Linux, macOS)